 I do think my bottle of Vitacost lavender essential oil is okay.
-But it doesn’t smell as sweet as the other brands I’ve used, Aura Cacia and Plant Therapy lavender essential oil.
-But this could have to do something with the fact that it’s sourced from French-grown plants, instead of the Ukrainian and Bulgarian flowers used by Aura Cacia.
+But it doesn’t smell as sweet as the other brands I’ve used, such as Aura Cacia and Plant Therapy.
+But this could have to do something the fact that it’s sourced from French-grown plants, instead of the Ukrainian and Bulgarian flowers used by Aura Cacia.
 Because I don’t have an independent lab at my disposal, to test for quality, all I can go by is my nose.

 Types of Lavender Essential Oil